 By sending survey links to your customers, you can ask customers detailed questions about their experience with your brand.
 Look at how Ticket Arena invites a recent caller to its hotline to answer a customer satisfaction survey:

 The email gets a lot of things right.

 Beginning with an appreciation for the customer making the initial contact, the mail sets a good tone.
 Secondly, it invites the customer to share their feedback through a survey, explaining how it would lead to better service in the future.
 Lastly, it gives the customer a rough estimate of the time it will take to do so – in this case, just two minutes of their time.

 It might seem inconsequential, but a verb like “complete” helps the reader think that it will take just a few moments for them to answer a survey.
 Comparing this to verbs such as “start” or “fill out”, which are more open-ended and could possibly imply a longer process than it actually is.

 Triggered emails are an essential tool in marketing.
 They are a response to specific customer actions.
 This makes room for more engagement.

 Unique aspects about this emailing system make it stand out.
 Personalized messages are more effective in converting customers and generating revenue.
 Having customized emails that are scheduled and sent automatically makes work easier and efficient.

-I shared six examples of triggered sales emails you could set up for your business in this guide.
+In this guide, I shared six examples of triggered sales emails you could set up for your business.
 These sales emails correspond to specific stages in the customer’s relationship with your business, starting with welcome emails and ending with review and feedback emails.

 Through these emails, you can build stronger relationships with your prospects, encourage them to make or complete purchases, reassure them that their orders are on the way, and gather useful information about the way you do business.